maubuz/2W6-Notes/docs/wk6/wk6_2_Layouts_Flex.md

 Consider the starting code below.

-*Note: the white borders are being used purely for debugging purposes.
+*Note: white borders are added for debugging purposes.
 We will remove them at the end.*

 <br>